TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **Note:**

-         With :ts:`config.removeDefaultJS = external`, the inline JavaScript is moved to an external file.
+         With :typoscript:`config.removeDefaultJS = external`, the inline JavaScript is moved to an external file.

-         The :ts:`jsInline` property contains any number of numeric keys, each representing one cObject.
+         The :typoscript:`jsInline` property contains any number of numeric keys, each representing one cObject.
          Internally handled as PHP integer, maximum number is therefore restricted to :php:`PHP_INT_MAX`.

    Example